matthew-robertson/Useful_things/I Learned Something Today/JS.md

 ## Testing Ember?
 1. When constructing components in tests, the elements you pass in have are found from the `this` scope.
 Local variables don't exist in its space, it's weird.
 You once spent comically long trying to track down a test that was failing because of this.
 1. Tests like to do things by referencing classnames.
 A neat trick you can use is to pop a garbage classname on things just for testing purposes, like `js-search-box`.
+1. A thing to note with this, at least in Capybara, when trying to find an element to click on `When I click on element '.js-search-box'` for example, a period has to be added to the front to ensure it's looking for an element with that classname.
+Without it, it'll look for a tag named that, like `When I click on element 'input'`.